kaiachain/kaia-dapp-mono/ctf/README.md

-# KSL Castle Raids
+# Token2049 Castle Raids

 ## Briefing
-Welcome folks to KSL catsle raids.
+Welcome folks to Token2049 catsle raids.
 You will be our main attack force to raid the enemy castles.
 You can read the detail rules below.

 ## Rules
 Below is the 3 main attack plans, graded based on difficulty.